-How Kelley Blue Book Can Help You Buy a Car
+How Kelley Blue Book Works

 KBB Can Help You Pick the Perfect Make and Model

-How to Look Up the Fair Market Value on KBB
+Find the Fair Market Value on KBB

 Knowing the fair market value will give you negotiating power when you’re actually at the dealership.
-You can start at the lowest fair market value if the dealer pushes you past your maximum price, or past the fair market value, walk away from the deal.
-At the bottom of the page, you can review the fair purchase price.
+If the dealer pushes you past your maximum price, or past the fair market value, you know you should walk away from the deal.
+Just below the fair market range, you can review the fair purchase price.
 This is the price you can expect to pay after taxes, rebates, and incentives are applied.

 Get Help Selling Your Used Vehicle on KBB